apache/nuttx/configs/sama5d4-ek/README.txt

   NSH can be configured to enable the SAMA5 TRNG peripheral so that it provides /dev/random.
-The following configuration will enable the TRNG, /dev/random, and the simple test of /dev/random at apps/examples/ranadom:
+The following configuration will enable the TRNG, and support for /dev/random:

     System Type:
       CONFIG_SAMA5_TRNG=y                 : Enable the TRNG peripheral

-    Drivers (automatically selected):
+    Drivers:
       CONFIG_DEV_RANDOM=y                 : Enable /dev/random

+  A simple test of /dev/random is available at apps/examples/random and can be enabled as a NSH application via the following additional configuration settings:

     Applications -> Examples
       CONFIG_EXAMPLES_RANDOM=y            : Enable apps/examples/random